ferrarafer/filledstacks-astro-app/src/content/blog/en/how-to-build-a-flutter-website-in-2023.md

 ---
-author: Dane Mackier
 title: How to build a Flutter Website in 2023
 description: A Guide to building and deploying a Flutter Website in 2023.
+published: 2023-02-28
+updated: 2023-02-28
 postSlug: how-to-build-a-flutter-website-in-2023
-published: 2023-02-28
+author: Dane Mackier
+ogImage: /assets/blog/tutorials/085/thumbnail.jpeg
 featured: false
-ogImage: /assets/blog/tutorials/085/thumbnail.jpeg
+draft: false
 tags:
   - flutter web
 categories: